jyp/boon/README.md

   Evil is a (quite) complete vi emulation layer for Emacs.

-  In Boon, quite a bit of Emacs structure and user experience is retained.
-Examples: the x key gives the C-x prefix map.
+  In contrast, in Boon, much of Emacs structure is leveraged and user experience is retained.
+Examples: the `x` key gives the `C-x` prefix map.
 The usual Emacs (interactive) arguments are used for text objects.
 Thus most of Boon remains usable even if one does not wish to use modal editing.

-  Besides, Emacs is already customizable enough as it is: the core of Boon is just 300 lines or so.
-Figuring out all the ins and outs of Evil to do what I want would probably have required more effort than implementing Boon.

-  Finally, evil use vi bindings (by default at least), which do not feature the best ergonomics.
+  Besides, Evil use vi bindings (by default at least), which do not feature the best ergonomics.

 - Xah Fly Keys http://ergoemacs.org/misc/ergoemacs_vi_mode.html

   Like boon, Xah Fly Keys aims at providing a layout whose design is ergonomic.
 As far as I understand it follows the spirit of Xah's ErgoEmacs package.
-As I understand it ErgoEmacs makes most design decisions differently from boon.
+As I understand ErgoEmacs makes most design decisions differently from boon.
 I have not made an in-depth comparison of ergonomics yet.